dark-coffee/codex/docker.md

 ## Docker-Compose

-- yaml files
+- Compose files are written in YAML, and define the containers, their parameters, and how they operate
-- `docker-compose up -d`
+- To run a compose file, use `docker-compose up -d`

 ### SQL Server